 - ½ teaspoon ground cinnamon

-- 2 teaspoon vanilla extract
+- 2 teaspoons vanilla extract

-- 16 ounces fresh or frozen strawberries, sliced - same as above.
+- 16 ounces fresh or frozen strawberries, sliced - same as above

 - ½ cup raw sliced almonds